-At the end of a long swim season, it can be difficult to keep athletes engaged both in the pool and in dryland, but, using the most appropriate coaching styles for swimmers under your charge will help!
+It can be difficult at times to keep athletes engaged both in the pool and in dryland, but using the most appropriate coaching styles for swimmers under your charge will help!
 You may have heard the saying, “hard work beats talent when talent doesn’t work hard.”
 As a coach, you may notice athletes goofing off or checking out more often than usual.
 Perhaps you have a couple athletes who show up to practice but are just going through the motions.
 Unfortunately, even if you give your team the best dryland plan ever made, it only works if they do!
 With some proper coaching strategies, you can build buy-in back into your team.

 The best way to implement coaching strategies and increase buy in from your athletes is by getting to know them.
 Identifying your athletes by how they respond to your coaching style will help you know how to approach them on days where they are less than their best.
 Otherwise, you might feel like you’re caring a lot more about their than they are.
 Even worse, you may be pushing them away.